princebatra2315/octopus/README.md

 # Octopus

-It is a Social media Website Just like twitter havingfeatures like
+It is a Social media Web site Just like twitter havingfeatures like

 ->User Sign-Up